timehop/DeskApiClient-ObjC/README.md

 # Desk API Client

+DISCLAIMER: The DeskKit SDK is in Private Customer Pilot.
+It does not work out-of-box without a prior arrangement with the Desk.com product team.
+If you are interested in participating in the Private Customer Pilot, please send an email to jpappas@salesforce.com.

 The Desk API Client is a lightweight static library that wraps the [Desk.com API V2](http://dev.desk.com), written in Objective-C.

 The easiest way to install the library is as a cocoapod: